 c.
 Apostolic and early Church fathers: the hardships and suffering of Jesus’ disciples

-Having discussed so far the persecutions of Christians by the Jews and by the Romans under Emperor Nero, let us now examine writings from the apostolic and early church fathers on the suffering the first generation of Christians experienced.
+Having discussed the persecutions of Christians by the Jews and by the Romans under Emperor Nero, let us look into the suffering Jesus’ disciples endured as attested by the apostolic and early church fathers.

-Clement (ca. 30-100), the bishop of Rome and a second generation Christian who knew the apostles (he was even ordained by Peter), reports the sufferings Peter and Paul endured in their lives, as well as their martyrdoms:
+Clement (ca. 30-100), the bishop of Rome and a first-generation Christian who knew the apostles (he was even ordained by Peter), reports the sufferings Peter and Paul endured in their lives, as well as their martyrdoms:

-Polycarp (ca. 69-155), the bishop of Turkey and a second generation Christian who was instructed by the apostles as well, urges the Philippian church in a letter to practice “unlimited endurance”, as the Christians before (e.g. Paul, the apostles, and others) and among them have exercised:
+Polycarp (ca. 69-155), the bishop of Turkey and a second-generation Christian who was instructed by John the Apostle, urges the Philippian church in a letter to practice “unlimited endurance” just as the Christians before (e.g. Paul, the apostles, and others) and among them have exercised:

 Let us, therefore, become imitators of his (Jesus’) patient endurance, and if we should suffer for the sake of his name, let us glorify him.
 For this is the example he set for us in his own person, and this is what we have believed.